HeinoPortfolio/Continuing-Education/README.md

 1. ### Project Management Specializations -
 * For master's course work see the link below:
     -  [Master's degree work in information technology management](https://github.com/HeinoPortfolio/MS_IT_Management)
        - **Note:** This degree has been completed and conferred.
-The content of the link above is available, but not all content may be avaialble.
+The content of the link above is available, but not all content may be available.
 This is to meet university requirements on public display of coursework.
 * Specializations:
     -  In this directory you will find specializations that pertain project management.
 You will find the following specializations in this directory.
      - [Project Management Principles and Practice](https://github.com/HeinoPortfolio/Continuing-Education/tree/main/Project%20Management) - Define a project's scope and write a project plan.
 Create a project budget.
 Build a work breakdown schedule.
 Identify and manage risks.
 Learned how to create a work breakdown schedule.
 Capstone can be found in this folder.